CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 *The data buffer:*

-Whether we need to write or read, we need a space to read this information.
+Whether we need to write or read, we need a bit of memory to handle this information.
 A byte array of the right size is therefore needed.

-To control the config register, we need two bytes, one to store the register pointer, and one of the register value.
+* To control the config register, we need two bytes, one to store the register pointer, and one of the register value.
-To write on any of the three temperature registers, we need three bytes, one for the register pointer, and two for the temperature value.
+* To write on any of the three temperature registers, we need three bytes, one for the register pointer, and two for the temperature value.
-To read any of the three temperature registers, we need to write one byte for the register pointer, and then read two for the temperature value.
+* To read any of the three temperature registers, we need to write one byte for the register pointer, and then read two for the temperature value.

 The following lines in the sample code define the relevant buffers: